Offer Letter Dilemma: Do I Really Have to Pay a Month's Salary if I Don't Join?

 H.M.MOHSIN PERVAZE

-If you're not interested in joining the Company, talk to the HR as early as possible or send them a mail with a very sound reason for not being able to join.
+If you're not interested in joining the company, talk to HR as early as possible or send them an email with a very sound reason for not being able to join.

 CaPulkit

-Think the company is fraud and trying to play with you.
+Not possible.
+I think the company is fraudulent and trying to deceive you.
+Legally, they can't.

 Job Seeker HQ

-Also, the Payment of Wages Act specifies a list of permissible deductions from salary.
-Such kind of a deduction is not permissible under the Act.
+Legally, they cannot deduct one month's salary from you for joining late.
+They cannot hold you responsible for your actions or inaction during the period when you were not employed with them.
+Even if you have given your acceptance, such a clause is not legally enforceable.
+Additionally, the Payment of Wages Act specifies a list of permissible deductions from salary.
+This type of deduction is not permissible under the Act.
 (Search for the bare Act on the Internet and go through it once.)

 Hope this helps.